cocassel/menu-website/README.md

 **[Click here to see a live demo!](https://cocassel.github.io/menu-website/)**

-***Please note that the Heroku server that hosts the REST API takes about 10 seconds to wake up from "sleeping"***
+***Please note that the Heroku server hosting the REST API takes about 10 seconds to wake up from "sleeping"***

 Angular web application hosted on GitHub Pages